Making Sense of Medical Advice

 Check it out

-is too good to be true.
-Watch out for "experts" who say they can do what health
+good to be true.
+Watch out for "experts" who say they can do what healthcare providers

-health-fraud industry — including word-of-mouth approvals, sensationalized advertising,
+industry — including word-of-mouth approvals, sensationalized advertising, and emotional

 In print and on the tube

-What professional groups does the author belong to?
-Is the author board-certified
+professional groups does the author belong to?
+Is the author board-certified in the

-the ideas that have been presented.
-Was the article published in a medical journal
+ideas that have been presented.
+Was the article published in a medical journal or

 On the Web

 Check the information you find on the Internet against articles in medical journals

 Look for the credentials of the author or the organization sponsoring the website.